mgreci/paige-challenge/README.md

 My overall thought process was to first ensure functionality of the given requirements, second refactor source code to increase readability, and third try to build a somewhat good looking UI.

-Complete different places that could be optimized (the way the context obtains the product list, further TypeScript utilization, TESTS!) but I choose to not spend more than about 3 total hours on the entire challenge so I had to focus on the primary goals first.
+Couple different places that could be optimized (the way the context obtains the product list, further TypeScript utilization, TESTS!) but I choose to not spend more than about 3 total hours on the entire challenge so I had to focus on the primary goals first.

 ## Getting Started